|9||Deschutes River Woods, Oregon|

 Ozone is a gas molecule, described as ‘smog’ at ground-level.
 Unlike most pollutants, ozone is not emitted directly into the atmosphere but rather is formed in the air from precursor pollutants reacting in sunlight.
 This property makes ozone more difficult to control and regulate, particularly in warm urban environments that have ideal conditions for ozone formation.

 In 2019, San Antonio was rated an “F” for ozone pollution according to the American Lung Association’s State of the Air report.2 The city moreover ranked 38th for high ozone nationally out of 229 included metropolitan areas.
-Current ozone levels (~73 ppb) are estimated to contribute to nearly 4,700 deaths annually.3 Improving ozone levels to less than 68 ppm could save roughly 24 lives per year.
+A 2017 study prepared for the City of San Antonio by environmental consulting group Ramboll Environ examined city health data from 2010 to 2014, concluding that nearly 4,700 residents died due to respiratory diseases during that four-year period.3 The study authors suggest that current ozone levels (~73 ppm) may contribute to deaths from respiratory illness, indicating that a further rise in ozone to 80 ppm could result in even higher mortality.
+Improving ozone levels to less than 68 ppm could save roughly 24 lives per year.
 Conversely, should ozone levels deteriorate to 77 ppm, it is estimated that an additional 19 deaths could result annually.

 Follow live air quality data in San Antonio at the top of this page, and use San Antonio’s forecast air quality data to plan ahead and take precautionary measures to reduce your pollution exposure.

 In recent years, San Antonio’s air quality has worsened.
 This comes despite long-term improvements since the Clean Air Act of 1970.